On the Duality Between Sharpness-Aware Minimization and Adversarial Training: Experiment

 \subsection{Text Classification}

 Language models are also shown to be vulnerable against adversarial attacks~\cite{morris2020textattack,wei2024weighted}.
-While adversarial attack and defense on Large Language Models (LLMs) have become emergent research topics recently~\citep{zou2023universal,dong2023robust,wei2023jailbreak,mo2024studious,piet2023jatmo}, it is worth noting that adversarial training on LLMs may not be helpful and practical~\cite{jain2023baseline}, further underscoring the potential of deploying SAM a defense for language models.
+While adversarial attack~\citep{zou2023universal,dong2023robust,wei2023jailbreak,zhang2024boosting} and defense~\citep{xie2023defending,piet2023jatmo,mo2024studious,wang2024theoretical} on Large Language Models (LLMs) have become emergent research topics recently, it is worth noting that adversarial training on LLMs may not be helpful and practical~\cite{jain2023baseline}, further underscoring the potential of deploying SAM a defense for language models.

 \textbf{Experimental settings.} In this part, we explore the effectiveness of SAM in enhancing the robustness of text sequence classification models against adversarial attacks.
-Utilizing the Rotten Tomatoes dataset \cite{rotten} for sentiment analysis, our experiments provide insight into the resilience of these models when confronted with sophisticated word-level adversarial attacks.
+Utilizing the Rotten Tomatoes dataset~\cite{rotten} for sentiment analysis, we study the word-level adversarial robustness of models trained with different methods.
 Specifically, we consider two popular attacks: the Improved Genetic Algorithm (IGA)~\cite{iga} and the Particle Swarm Optimization (PSO)~\cite{pso}, both of which are officially supported by the TextAttack framework~\cite{morris2020textattack}.
-For the model under test, we selected the widely recognized distilbert-base-uncased model from Hugging Face's transformers library \cite{DistilBERT}, fine-tuning it for three epochs on the target dataset.
-The optimization for ST was performed using the AdamW optimizer with a learning rate of $5 \times 10^{-5}$, and the SAM optimization strategy was applied with the same base learning rate for AdamW but incorporated a $\rho$ value of 0.05.
+For the model under test, we selected the widely recognized \texttt{distilbert-base-uncased} model from Hugging Face's transformers library~\cite{DistilBERT}, fine-tuning it for 3 epochs on the target dataset.
+The optimization for ST was performed using the AdamW optimizer with a learning rate of \texttt{5e-5}, and the SAM optimization strategy was applied with the same base learning rate for AdamW and $\rho=0.05$.
+We also compare SAM with AT which incorporates adversarial examples identified in various adversarial attacks into the training dataset.
+Adversarial attacks such as IGA, PSO, and Textfooler~\cite{jin2020bert} have been chosen for data augmentation purposes.
+The official implementation in TextAttack provides specific details for training in this regard.